go-vela/site/content/plugins/_index.md

 ### Sample

-The sample we have shown is publishing an image to a registry:Pipeline plugins configuration works via environment variables that pass data from pipeline to the container at runtime.
+The sample we have shown is publishing an image to a registry.
+Pipeline plugins configuration works via environment variables that pass data from pipeline to the container at runtime.

 _Not a runnable pipeline_
 ```diff